AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *missing stubs ignored*
 The `--ignore-missing-stub` stubtest setting is used in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*
-All files are excluded from the stricter pyright settings in CI.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `Send2Trash`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 2
+    - Annotated parameters: 4
-    - Unannotated parameters: 2
+    - Unannotated parameters: 0
-    - Explicit `Any` parameters: 1
+    - Explicit `Any` parameters: 3
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 3
+    - Annotated returns: 4
-    - Unannotated returns: 1
+    - Unannotated returns: 0
     - Explicit `Any` returns: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 1
 - Variables: